NIS2 transport industry guidelines

 1. Duty of care

 As an organization, you are responsible for taking technical, organizational, and operational measures to protect against risks.
-For applications of the NIS2 supply chain guidelines, this includes:
+For applications of the NIS2 transport industry guidelines, this includes:

 - Risk analysis and prevention

 Identify vulnerabilities and implement measures to reduce them.
-For example, conducting periodic audits and incident simulations. - Real-time data security
+For example, conducting periodic audits and incident simulations. - Ensure real-time data security

 Protect sensitive data flows on a large scale, such as traffic information and loading and unloading systems in logistics. - Supplier management and supply chain security